 The Evergreen State College Foundation (EIN #) is raising funds to support the graduation expenses of Native students who are graduating from the Masters of Public Administration Tribal Cohort.

-Native American students will be graduating from the Evergreen State College on Friday June 10, 2016 starting at 9:30 am.
-We would be honored to have you attend the commencement ceremonies of the twenty-seven native students who will be graduating with a Masters in Public Administration
+Native American students will be graduating from The Evergreen State College on Friday June 10, 2016 starting at 9:30 am.
+We will be honor to have you attend the commencement ceremony held on Red Square of the campus who will be graduating with a Master’s in Public Administration.

 Each year the students and facility members are presented with Pendleton Blankets to recognize seven plus years of studies.
-This gift helps to recognize the Masters in Public Administration degree studies which has helped each student to enhance their abilities to understand, analyze and to manage an organizational environment more effectively and to promote positive enhancement of tribal, public and nonprofit sectors.
-These students will be soon entering careers as grant writers, personnel administers, policy analysts and managers of various departments in the area of Health, Education, Natural Resources and related fields within tribal, cities and counties.
+This gift helps to recognize the Masters in Public Administration degree studies which has helped each student to enhance their abilities to understand, analyze and to manage an organizational environment more effectively and to promote positive enhancement of tribal, public, nonprofit, city, and federal sectors.
+These students will be soon entering careers as grant writers, personnel administers, policy analysts and managers of various departments in the area of health, education, natural resources and related fields within t.

-Today we would be humbled and honored if your tribe can donate towards the payment of the Pendleton Blankets acknowledgment ceremony at our commencement ceremonies of 40 Blankets at $150 each = $6,000.
+Today we would be humbled and honored if your tribe towards pursuing adequate funding for the purchase of Pendleton Blankets of 40 Blankets at $150 each = $6,000.

 The Evergreen State College Foundation is a 501 (c) (3) nonprofit organization, and gifts are tax deductible to the extent permitted by law.
 100% of your gift supports The Evergreen State College; 95% directly support visionary opportunities made available and sustained to allow our progression in a culturally relevant and applied program attributes to elevating our abilities and expectations for ourselves and our communities.